The Room Next Door

 Ingrid’s room in the Woodstock mansion turns out not to be the room next to door to Martha’s, which Ingrid finds too small.
 She asks if a room a floor below would be OK instead.
 Martha assures her that’s fine – that she’ll always keep her own bedroom door open so will be able to hear Ingrid’s breathing.
 (Either Martha has excellent hearing or Ingrid is a heavy breather.)
 Martha then says that, on the day she finds the bedroom door shut, Ingrid will know that the deed is done.
 As soon as Martha says this, you think: hang on, what if the door shuts accidentally?
 Sure enough, one night, Martha opens a window, a breeze blows the door shut and Ingrid next morning assumes Martha’s dead.
 It’s presumably her fear of death that prevents Ingrid’s entering the room just to make sure.
 Anyway, this enables Julianne Moore to react big-time to Martha’s death and, a screen minute later, to her resurrection.
 You don’t begrudge Moore this bit, given how thin her role is.
 You don’t blame her for accepting the role either – the prospect of working with Pedro Almodóvar had to be tempting – but he hasn’t served her well.

 It’s a rather different matter with Tilda Swinton, whose pale, skinny presence Almodóvar exploits to considerable effect and whose ability to project sharp intelligence helps muffle the silliness of a lot of what she’s given to say.
 Swinton refutes The Room Next Door‘s emperor’s-new-clothes quality in another, more literal way, too.
 The film’s costumer, Bina Saigeler, has supplied her with a succession of stylish casual clothes in wonderfully vivid colours: few screen heroines at death’s door can have looked as good as Martha does.
 But the last part of Swinton’s performance is an anti-climax.
 When Martha dies, Ingrid contacts her estranged, now middle-aged daughter, Michelle; Swinton plays her also.
 The protagonist in the Alice Munro stories that Almodóvar turned into Julieta is the same woman at three different ages; when he was developing the material with a view to an English-language film, he envisaged Meryl Streep playing the character at all three ages.
 Tilda Swinton’s reappearance as Martha’s daughter somewhat echoes that idea (and she played a mother and daughter most successfully in Joanna Hogg’s The Eternal Daughter (2022)) but, when Ingrid and Michelle meet, Swinton is undone by a combination of severe make-up and hairdo, and banal writing.
-When Ingrid, in wonderment, tells Michelle that she looks so much like her mother, I wasn’t alone in the Royal Festival Hall audience in laughing out loud.
+When Ingrid, in wonderment, tells Michelle that she looks so much like her mother, quite a few of us in the Royal Festival Hall audience laughed out loud.

 The scenes that work best in The Room Next Door are ones that you sense Almodóvar thinks relatively unimportant in the film’s overall scheme – but where he shows more of his real self (or his old self).
 Worried she’ll get unfit while she waits for Martha to choose the moment, Ingrid goes to a gym, where she books a session with a hunky trainer, Jonah (Alvise Rigo).
 When he says she’s in pretty good nick for her age and urges her to keep fit to live longer, Ingrid gets upset; she tearfully explains she’s staying with a mortally ill friend.
 Jonah comforts her as best he can: he says he’d like to give Ingrid a hug but ‘we’re not allowed to hug clients any more in case …’ – a genuinely funny and affecting moment.
-Martha leaves a note stressing that she’s taken her life independently but a suspicious police officer gives Ingrid a tough interview.
+Martha leaves a note stressing that she ended her life independently but a suspicious police officer gives Ingrid a tough interview.
 This taut exchange, very well played by Julianne Moore and Alessandro Nivola as the officer, is gripping.
 At least until the cop tells Ingrid he doesn’t approve of the taking of life either ‘as a police officer or as a human being or as a man of faith’.
 As soon as he utters those last words, you know he’s condemned himself out of his own mouth.
 Sure enough, a lawyer (Melina Matthews), hired by Damian to help Ingrid out if need be, arrives to deride the officer as a ‘religious fanatic’.

 20 October 2024